SaltyHaggis/ImageBorders/README.md

 I will likely work on further features as a hobby but right now it is missing border colours, image preview, loading bars and a check to make sure you don't want to overwrite existing files.
 For my purpose this is not an issue for me.
 I have not tested for extreme resize dimensions as I want to keep that section free for users to input what they want, even though extreme dimensions could adversly affect your system when generating large files.

+I have provided both the EXE and py script if you wish to look through the code and compile it yourself.

 Instructions for use.